 We are based at the High-Tech Campus in Eindhoven, Netherlands, and at the Technical and Life Science Faculties of EPFL, Lausanne, Switzerland.
 Both our sites are locations where world class research is developed, and we are proud to continue in this tradition.

-Based on years of research by Professor Grégoire Courtine at EPFL CNP, we have developed an advanced therapy to help paraplegic people recover the strength and ability to once again use their legs.
+Based on years of research by Professor Grégoire Courtine at EPFL CNP, we have developed an advanced therapy to help people with paraplegia recover the strength and ability to once again use their legs.
 Using a targeted neuro-stimulation implant with real-time motion feedback, combined with bodyweight support assisting training tools, our technology has the potential to restore the function of the spinal cord and improve the rehabilitation of individuals with SCI.
 We call this approach Targeted Epidural Spinal Stimulation (TESS).
 The therapy allows remodeling of neural pathways, repairing the connection between brain, spine, and lower extremities – with the potential of improving other symptoms related to spinal cord injuries.

 At GTX, our team of over 50 people work closely with our academic founders, along with 40 researchers and clinicians, based in both EPFL, and University Hospital Lausanne (CHUV).